sindresorhus/eslint-plugin-unicorn/docs/rules/template-indent.md

 }
 ```

-Indentation will be done with tabs or spaces depending on the line of code that the template literal starts on.
+Indentation will be done with tabs or spaces depending on the line of code that the template literal starts at.
 You can override this by supplying an `indent`, which should be either a number (of spaces) or a string consisting only of whitespace characters:

 ```js
 {